 Relationship marketing is a way of building your business by focusing on relationships first, and sales second.
-It’s the concept behind the idea that instead of always selling and marketing your products and services, you can build an audience that wants what you have to offer, then simply show them what you have to offer.
+When it works perfectly (which it rarely does) relationship marketing removes the need to sell.
+You simply build an audience that wants what you have to offer, then show them what you have to offer.

 Relationship marketing is all about building strong networks, nurturing your relationships with those in your network and then letting them know what you can do for them.
 If you love people but hate selling, relationship marketing is for you.
 There are ten simple concepts that will make it easier.